Joško Gvardiol

-Joško Gvardiol (/hr/; born 23 January 2002) is a Croatian professional footballer who plays as a left-back or centre-back for club Manchester City and the Croatia national team.
-Widely regarded as one of the best defenders in the world, Gvardiol is known for his composure, ball-playing ability, and tactical versatility.
+Joško Gvardiol (/hr/; born 23 January 2002) is a Croatian professional footballer who plays as a centre-back or left-back for club Manchester City and the Croatia national team.
+Gvardiol is known for his on-pitch composure, precise passing, and defensive capabilities.

 A product of Dinamo Zagreb youth academy, Gvardiol made his professional debut for the club in 2019, and went on to win two league titles as well as the Croatian Cup.
 He moved to Bundesliga club RB Leipzig in 2021, where he won two DFB-Pokals before he was signed by Manchester City in 2023 for £77 million, making him the most expensive defender in footballing history.

-A former Croatian youth international, Gvardiol made his debut for the senior side in 2021, and represented them at UEFA Euro 2020, the 2022 FIFA World Cup and Euro 2024, helping his country to third place at the 2022 tournament.
+A former Croatian youth international, Gvardiol made his debut for the senior team in 2021.
+He represented them at the UEFA European Championship in 2020 and 2024, and the FIFA World Cup in 2022 and 2026.
+At his first World Cup in 2022, he helped the team secure third place, earning his first World Cup medal.

 Early and personal life

-Gvardiol was born on 23 January 2002 in Zagreb, Croatia.
+Gvardiol was born on 23 January 2002 in Srednjaci, a neighbourhood of Zagreb, Croatia, where he was raised.
 His father, Tihomir, a native of Novigrad near Zadar, works as a fisherman.
-His mother, Sanja, a native of the Srednjaci neighbourhood of Zagreb, works as an employee of a wholesale company.
+His mother, Sanja, a native of the Srednjaci, works as an employee of a wholesale company.
 His older sisters Lorena and Franka are a fashion model and a handball player, respectively.

 As a youth footballer for Dinamo Zagreb, Gvardiol struggled with playing time and initially considered quitting football to sell fish.
+In an interview with BBC sports Gvardiol also mentioned that he considered switching to basketball, since many of his friends played basketball at the time.
 However, he decided to continue his career after a family friend drew up a mental map to encourage him.